LumoSQL/lumosql/doc/lumo-benchmark-filter.md

 note that the benchmark system will try to detect the storage device if the user did not provide a ciomment; this doesn't always succeed, so the column can still show as "-"
+* `N_TESTS`: the number of tests in the run, currently 17 for benchmarks;
+however future versions of LumoSQL may define more tests

 ## extra actions